handlebargh/yatto/SECURITY.md

 ## Supported Versions

-Currently, the latest release of YATTO is supported.
+Currently, the latest release of yatto is supported.

 Older versions will not receive updates.